 - Has a main character that people want (or should want) to help.
 The more your audience knows about you or your child as individuals, the stronger the emotional connection and the more likely you’ll be able to affect real change.

 - Presents a struggle, conflict or challenge.
 Conflict is a struggle between two incompatible needs, wants or situations.
-Your story might illustrate a conflict between your child’s need for waiver services and the Governor and legislature’s unwillingness to appropriate funds to pay for those services.
+Your story might illustrate a conflict between your child’s need for services and the legislature’s prior unwillingness to appropriate funds to pay for those services.

 - Has a “climax” or high point.
 Your story should build up to an example that makes your listener say, “that’s unfair” or “that’s too ridiculous to be true.”
 For example, if you chose to put your child in a community home or large private ICF/DD, you could do that today and the state would pay for that 24 hour/day care, however you can’t get the 6 hours/day of supports you need.
 Ridiculous?
 Yes.
 True?
 Unfortunately, also yes.